w3f/polkadot-spec/test/README.md

 # Running tests

-By running `./check.jl` the automated tests get executed.
-With `./check.jl --verbose` the CLI parameters including the outputs can be displayed.
+By running `./runtests.jl` the automated tests get executed.
+With `./runtests.jl --verbose` the CLI parameters including the outputs can be displayed.
 Do note that this script must be run from this repos root directory, since it uses relative paths.
-Use `./check.jl --help` to learn how to run individual tests.
+Use `./runtests.jl --help` to learn how to run individual tests.

-By running `nix-shell --run ./runtests.jl` the automated tests get executed.
-With `nix-shell --run "./runtests.jl verbose"` the CLI parameters including the outputs can be displayed.
-Do note that this script must be run from this repos root directory, since it uses relative paths.

 # Structure